MRamadhanKesaPI/Data-Preparation-Processes__for__Social-Buzz...Social-Media-Content-Analytics/README.md

-# Data Preparation Process for Social Buzz: Social Media Content Analytics
+# Data Preparation Processes for Social Buzz: Social Media Content Analytics

 To ensure the raw data was clean, organized, and ready for analysis, I used Microsoft Excel and followed a systematic data preparation process with three main steps: